 When you buy a second-hand kitchen, paint becomes your best friend.
 You can use it to transform the entire room, from the cabinets to the walls.
 You will be surprised how much painting your cabinets can lift the entire room, making it brighter and much more pleasant.

 With cabinets making up such an important part of the kitchen, changing them can have a big impact on the design.
 You could paint them, as we mentioned above, or replace the doors with glass.
 If you’re feeling brave (and you keep your cupboards tidy!) you could take the doors off completely.
 Is that too much commitment?
 Just replace the handles – chrome handles instantly update a kitchen, or you could find quirky vintage ones.

 Since it is unlikely that the worktops of a second-hand kitchen will fit perfectly in your space, you might as well take the opportunity to change them.
 Replacing them with marble looks incredible, but it’s costly, so opt for a laminate material with a marble finish which is also much easier to clean.
 Granite and concrete worktops give your kitchen a sophisticated industrial feel.
 B&Q have plenty of affordable worktop options which will totally transform your second-hand kitchen.

 Changing your kitchen splashback doesn’t have to cost the earth, and is another way to lift your kitchen.
-Bright white subway tiles look timeless and stylish, or if you already have tiles, you could swap them for glass.
+Bright white subway tiles look timeless and stylish, or a clear perspex splashback can protect a painted or wallpapered surface.
 Metallic finishes make your kitchen look more modern and create a great focal point to draw the eye.

 Finding unique accessories for your kitchen is the ultimate way to make it your own.
 The end goal is to make the kitchen look like it was designed for your home.
 If you’re on a budget, scour eBay and second-hand markets for one-of-a-kind trinkets that you wouldn’t find elsewhere.
 Helen Lord, founder of Used Kitchen Exchange, a company who buys and sells second-hand kitchens, says that the most important thing to do is to ‘have fun’ with your accessories.